galenoshea/arcade-ai-interview/results/flow_analysis_report.md

 ## Executive Summary

-**Generated on:** September 16, 2025 at 07:33 PM
+**Generated on:** September 17, 2025 at 09:42 AM
 **Flow Name:** Add a Scooter to Your Cart on Target.com **Analysis Type:** AI-Powered User Journey Analysis

-The user successfully navigated through Target.com's e-commerce platform to add a scooter to their cart, opting out of additional coverage, and prepared to proceed to checkout.
+The user successfully added a Razor A5 Lux Kick Scooter to their cart by navigating through the product selection and customization process on Target.com.

 ---

 ## User Journey Analysis

 ### Primary User Goal
-The user aimed to find and add a specific scooter model to their cart, personalize it with a preferred color, and review their selection before checkout.
+The user aimed to find, customize, and add a Razor A5 Lux Kick Scooter to their shopping cart for potential purchase.

 ### Flow Metadata
 - **Total Steps:** 13